-Failure to protect privacy of entities and identities while supporting NoN-IP traffic for unicast/multicast/broadcast communication between two UEs, and for communication via UE-to-UE and UE-to-Network relays will open vulnerability in 5GS and allow various privacy attacks including tracing and tracking of entities and identities.
+Failure to protect the privacy of entities and identities while supporting NoN-IP traffic for unicast/multicast/broadcast communication between two UEs, and for communication via UE-to-UE and UE-to-Network relays will open vulnerability in 5GS and allow various privacy attacks including tracing and tracking of entities and identities.

 5.15.3 Potential security requirements

-3GPP system shall provide means to preserve privacy of entities and identities while supporting NoN-IP unicast/multicast/broadcast communication between two UEs, and for communication via UE-to-UE and UE-to-Network relays.
+3GPP system shall provide means to preserve the privacy of entities and identities while supporting NoN-IP unicast/multicast/broadcast communication between two UEs, and for communication via UE-to-UE and UE-to-Network relays.

 unicast/multicast/broadcast communication between two UEs, and for communication via UE-to-UE and UE-to-Network relays